sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 ## Task 6: Traceroute

 `traceroute` can be used to map the path a request takes as it heads to the target machine.
 On Linux, the command is run as `traceroute <destination>`.
 The Windows equivalent to `traceroute` is `tracert`.
-Linux uses UDP by default, while Windows uses ICMP.
+Linux uses UDP by default, while Windows uses Internet Control Message Protocol (ICMP).

 <details>